cloudmesh-community/fa19-516-163/datacenter.md

 **IT Load**: `3300 kW.`

-The IU Datacenter has 2, 2200 horespower diesel generators for backup power [1].
+The IU Datacenter has 2, 2200 horsepower diesel generators for backup power [1].
 Lets assume these can provide sufficient power to keep the Datacenter up and running.
 This can give us a very rough idea of the Datacenter load.
 I have requested more precise information from IU's Datacenter Operations team (DCOps) and will update this value as I'm able.

 ```
 2 generators * 2200 hp/generator * 0.75 kW/hp = 3300 kW.